Boonswang Law’s Experienced Indiana Life Insurance Lawyers Will Fight for You

 You should contest denial of your claim.
 Life insurance companies frequently deny valid claims in order to make money for their shareholders.

 When you receive the denial letter you should also receive documents explaining how to contest the denial with the life insurance company.
-Call us if you need to contest denial of your life insurance claim – we can help you fight the lawyers at the life insurance company.
+Call us if you need to contest a denial of your life insurance claim–we can help you fight the lawyers at the life insurance company.

 A minor cannot directly receive life insurance death benefits.
 Likely, a court will have to appoint a conservator to administer the funds on behalf of the minor beneficiary.
 Unfortunately, there is little to prevent a conservator from using the funds for their own benefit.